bitrix24/b24restdocs/api-reference/disk/folder/disk-folder-upload-file.md

 {% note alert "TO-DO _not exported to prod_" %}

 - parameter types are not specified
-- parameter requirements are not specified
+- parameter requirements are not indicated
 - no response in case of error

 {% endnote %}